muri11as/Tails-and-TUF/Metadata-Production/README.md

 * [repoconfig.txt](https://github.com/muri11as/Tails-and-TUF/wiki/Metadata-Configurations#repoconfigtxt)
 * [targetconfig.txt](https://github.com/muri11as/Tails-and-TUF/wiki/Metadata-Configurations#targetconfigtxt)

 You may do step 4 first, then move on to this step if you do not want to keep a fresh copy of the configuration files.
 The configuration files should be self explanatory, however, more details on each configuration file and its associated variables is available in the wiki.
+The folders you specify must already be created in order to work.

 ###4.
 Copy the configuration files to the Metadata-Production directory